Pharmacology Lab Setup

 • Drug Discovery & Development: Screening new compounds for therapeutic potential.

-• Toxicology & Safety Testing: Assessing adverse effects and safe dosage ranges.
+• Toxicology & Safety Testing: Determining the safety levels and negative effects.

 • Pharmacokinetics & Pharmacodynamics: Studying absorption, distribution, metabolism, and excretion (ADME) of drugs.

-• Bioassay & Quantification: Measuring drug concentrations and biological responses.
+• Bioassay & Quantification: The determination of levels of drug concentrations and biological reactions.

-• Education: Training students and professionals in experimental pharmacology.
+• Education: Development of students and professionals in the field of experimental pharmacology.

 Planning Your Pharmacology Lab